TYPO3-Console/TYPO3-Console/README.md

 **Installation**

 For the extension to work, it *must* be installed in the typo3conf/ext/ directory *not* in any other possible extension location.
-To get the typo3cms command, just copy or link typo3_console/Scripts/typo3cms to your TYPO3 root directory.
+To get the typo3cms command, just _copy_ typo3_console/Scripts/typo3cms to your TYPO3 root directory.
 Windows users must copy typo3_console/Scripts/typo3cms.bat to the TYPO3 root directory and set the location to the php.exe in that file (untested but should work).

 **TODO**